 But, and this is where the issue becomes complicated, there are certain pharmaceutical products with high levels of toxicity not considered hazardous, but should nonetheless be considered as such.
 These products can include any, and all chemotherapy agents; bulk powders; and certain vitamin or mineral preparations.

 If unsure about the hazardous nature of any pharmaceutical waste in your medical office, contact Curtis Bay Medical Waste Services, where our subject matter experts are standing by to help.

 Can I put pharmaceutical waste in my red bags?

 Simply put: No. Red bags are not an approved disposal method for hazardous pharmaceutical waste; dispose only of biomedical, biohazardous, and infectious materials in red bags, and then contact Curtis Bay Medical Waste Services for tips on the proper disposal of your pharmaceutical waste.

 Can I put pharmaceutical waste in my sharps containers?

 Again, the answer is simply no.

-Ensure the hazardous pharmaceutical waste is kept segregated from other office garbage and medical waste, and leave the job to us.
+Just as you would put biohazard waste in red bags and sharps into puncture-resistant sharps containers, pharmaceutical waste must have its own container as well.
+Hazardous, non-DEA pharmaceutical waste goes in a black container, while non-hazardous, non-DEA pharmaceutical waste goes in a blue container.
+Ensure the hazardous pharmaceutical waste is kept segregated from other waste streams, and leave the job to us.
 Curtis Bay Medical Waste Services provides the safe handling and complete destruction of pharmaceutical waste in accordance with government regulations.